 Professor Monestier previously worked as in-house counsel for the U.S. pharmaceutical company Purdue Pharma, specializing in product liability litigation.
-Professor Monestier teaches Contracts, Class Actions, and Sales at RWU.
+Professor Monestier teaches Contracts, Sales, Conflict of Laws, and Class Actions at RWU.

 (Still) A “Real and Substantial” Mess: The Law of Jurisdiction in Canada, 36 Fordham International Law Journal 396 (2013)

 Is Canada the New Shangri-La of Global Securities Class Actions?, 32 Northwestern Journal of International Law & Business 305 (2012)

 Transnational Class Actions and the Illusory Search for Res Judicata, 86 Tulane Law Review 1 (2011)

 A 'Real and Substantial' Improvement?: Van Breda Reformulates the Law of Jurisdiction in Ontario, 2010 Annual Review of Civil Litigation 185